 The purchasing strategy development process starts with researching current internal business standards.
 Begin by gathering information on current purchasing habits and resources used; this will help you compare the costs incurred to revenue created in each department.
 Next, a thorough analysis of internal controls will show which business sectors are doing well and which need improvement.

 Analyzing every purchase your business makes can be overwhelming, so following a model is best.
-Developed in 1983 by Peter Kraljic, The Kraljic Matrix separates assets into four categories based on their profitability and supply risk:
+The Kraljic Matrix separates assets into four categories based on their profitability and supply risk.
+It was originally developed in 1983 by Peter Kraljic.

 - Leverage items: high profitability, low supply risk